rui314/mold/README.md

-   Given this configuration, all you have to do to link your program against libc functions is to pick up a right set of libc object files and give them to the linker along with object files of your program.
+   Given this configuration, all you have to do to link your program against libc functions is to pick up a right set of libc object files and give them to the linker along with the object files of your program.
 But, keeping the linker command line in sync with the libc functions you are using in your program is bothersome.
 You can be conservative; you can specify all libc object files to the